Torsten Hoefler: Career

 He continued his work on the Message Passing Interface standard as a key member of the MPI Forum responsible for the chapters on Collective Communication and Process Topologies as well as co-authoring the chapter on One-Sided Communications.

 In 2010, he joined the National Center for Supercomputing Applications at the University of Illinois at Urbana-Champaign (UIUC).
 As lead for application performance analysis and support, he supported the design and deployment of the Blue Waters Supercomputer.
 He also held a position as adjunct professor at UIUC's Computer Science department.
 He accepted a position as assistant professor at ETH Zurich in 2011, where he received tenure in 2017, and is full professor from 2020.
+Since 2017, Hoefler is a long-term scientific advisor to Microsoftwhere he contributes to large-scale AI infrastructure that is used by OpenAI and Microsoft's in-house AI accelerator program Maia.

 Hoefler has held various visiting researcher positions at French Alternative Energies and Atomic Energy Commission in France, CINECA in Italy, as well as Argonne National Laboratory, Sandia National Laboratory, and Microsoft in the United States.
 As a consultant, he supported Cray Inc. in the area of high-performance networking and Microsoft Corporation in the areas of quantum computing and large-scale artificial intelligence systems.
 He spent his sabbatical in 2019 at Microsoft helping to establish various AI supercomputing efforts including the Maia 100 system.

 Hoefler has been an elected member of the ACM SIGHPC executive committee since its founding in 2011.

 He was elected IEEE Fellow for “contributions to large-scale parallel processing systems and supercomputers”, ACM Fellow for “foundational contributions to High-Performance Computing and the application of HPC techniques to machine learning”, and he received the IEEE Sidney Fernbach Award in 2022 for “application-aware design of HPC algorithms, systems and architectures, and transformative impact on scientific computing and industry”.

 Hoefler received the inaugural Jack Dongarra award at ISC High Performance Conference in 2023.
 He was appointed as a senior fellow of the Abu Dhabi Investment Authority Labs in 2023.